jackrobertscott/icetea/README.md

 Considerations in design:

 - Access data in multiple locations throughout app without passing data through components.
-- Provides data validation to help avoid errors.
+- Get awesome data validation by using [Yup](https://www.npmjs.com/package/yup) the third party validation library.
 - Is effective at managing form data.
 - Updates state using `store.update({})` which is similar to how `this.setState({})` works, only partially updating the store.
 - Reset the store by using `store.reset()` which will set the stores values back to their defaults.